ahawkins/hawkins.io/wip/authentication-with-ember-apps.md

 The PR is to the low level router API.
 I cannot speculate what the high level Ember API will look like.
-I do know this: everything will be asyncronous and the developer will have finegrained control over the the transitions it.
+I do know this: everything will be asynchronous and the developer will have fine-grained control over the transitions it.
 This makes it possible to implement the common authentication use cases we all know and love.

 There is one work around in the mean time.
 The only way to avoid all the problems in this post and in the PR.
 You avoid initializing the application unless the user is logged in.
-This means all async and syncronous transitions can rely on the current user being there.
+This means all async and synchronous transitions can rely on the current user being there.
 This is actually quite easy to do.
 You can use an initializer and `advanceReadiness` along with `deferReadiness`.
 Here's an example: